foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_apply.md

   Join [Codewars](https://www.codewars.com/).

-  Note: When joining Codewars, you will be asked to solve a couple of  basic coding exercises.
+  Note: When joining Codewars, you will be asked to solve a basic coding exercise.
+If you cannot solve it, please skip this step and return to it when you have spent a few hours doing practicing [Basic JavaScript](https://www.freecodecamp.com/map-aside#nested-collapseBasicJavaScript)on Free Code Camp.
-  If you find them not easy to solve, please, spend a few hours on [Freecodecamp](http://www.freecodecamp.com/)(on the 'Basic JAVASCRIPT' section) and come back here.

   Note: You can easily use your GitHub account to join [Freecodecamp](http://www.freecodecamp.com/) and [Codewars](https://www.codewars.com/).

 ### STEP 5*

-  Create an empty repo ([How to create a repo on github](https://help.github.com/articles/create-a-repo/)) on GitHub where you will eventually build your own one-page website.
+  Create an empty repo ([Create a Repo on GitHub](https://help.github.com/articles/create-a-repo/)) on GitHub where you will eventually build your own one-page website.

 ### STEP 6